 Create an impression with a short 30-second to 140-second video accompanying your standard Twitter messaging.
 Give thoughtful insights into the services you provide, and who you are—but gain twice as much return than your usual Twitter and social networking efforts.

 Always remember that your video is a reflection of you and your law firm.
 Making a shaky video using your phone/laptop just won’t cut it and can negatively affect your reputation.
 Be thoughtful and consider your audience in every video that you post.
 Taking an extra few minutes to set up your shots and using a high-quality camera can make all the difference to legal professionals.

 3. Twitter Moments

-Providing more longevity to tweets, Moments will consist of curated collections of tweets, images, videos and other Twitter content—in bigger dimensions and easy to follow features.
+Providing more longevity to tweets, Moments will consist of curated collections of tweets, images, videos and other Twitter content—in bigger dimensions and easy-to-follow features.
 Moments is designed to give you global oversight into events happening outside the limitations of the accounts you follow.

 Optimize your use of Twitter for research, news and case matters without wasting billable hours scrolling through your Twitter feed or struggling to find the right content.
-This is a resource to ensure that your account can be full of the richest and most up-to-date content, news or images as an invaluable resource for your clients, followers, colleagues and more.
+This is a resource to ensure that your account can be full of the richest and most up-to-date content, news or images as an invaluable resource for your clients, followers, other lawyers and more.